 The example below is perfect.
 The email/Facebook message should tell them who to call, what to say and why these calls matter.
 You’ll need to tailor each template in the verbiage of those you’re reaching out to and change the “who to call” section based on where the person lives.

-My Dearest Troy, will you be part of my tribe?
-I’m trying to mobilize a little pressure on our leaders and I need your charming, brilliant mind helping me!
-I’ll call you with more details, but the short version is I want a team of 7-10 people who call the following leaders each week in support of poverty-reduction efforts.
+My Dearest Troy, I’m trying to mobilize a little pressure on our leaders and I need your charming, brilliant mind helping me!
+I’ll call you with more details, but the short version is, I want a team of 7-10 people who call the following leaders each week in support of poverty-reduction efforts.
 Official info below:

 Who to Call:Sen. Joe Donnelly 202-224-4814Sen.
 Todd Young 202-224-5623Rep.
 Luke Messer, 6th District 202-225-3021